OFF on Steam - User reviews, Price & Information

 OFF is a rpg, pixel graphics and story rich game developed by Mortis Ghost and Fangamer and published by Fangamer.

-Released on August 15th 2025 is available only on Windows in 5 languages: English, French, Italian, Spanish - Spain and Portuguese - Brazil.
+Released on August 15th 2025 is available on Windows, MacOS and Linux in 7 languages: English, French, Italian, Spanish - Spain, Portuguese - Brazil, German and Japanese.

 The Steam community has classified OFF into these genres: